 ASHA Online Communities

-Communication Sciences and Disorders Community Portal on MERLOT provides a peer-reviewed repository to share reusable CSD teaching and learning resources.
+The Communication Sciences and Disorders Community Portal on MERLOT provides a peer-reviewed repository to share reusable CSD teaching and learning resources.
 It is free to join.
-Share your resources, access others’ resources, and contribute to building a CSD repository of academic and clinical teaching
+Share your resources, access others’ resources, and contribute to building a CSD repository of academic and clinical teaching and learning materials.

 American Council of Academic Physical Therapy (ACAPT) guidance documents may serve as a resource for CSD academic programs.
 Administrators can adapt these resources to their own programs, policies, and procedures for the classroom and clinic.